kaBeech/tensort/README.md

 ...

-Now that we know all the steps, it's easier to see why we randomize the list. as the beginning step.
+Now that we know all the steps, it's easier to see why we randomize the list as the beginning step.
 This way, if the list is already nearly sorted, values close to each other don't get stuck under each other in their Byte.
 Ideally, we want the top Bits from all Bytestacks to be close to